Lexical diffusion: Wang's reformulation

-In 1962, Peking University published the Hanyu Fangyin Zihui, containing transcriptions of 2444 morphemes in 17 modern varieties of Chinese.
+In 1962, Peking University published Hanyu Fangyin Zihui, containing transcriptions of 2444 morphemes in 17 modern varieties of Chinese.

 The DOC project at the University of California, Berkeley, headed by William Wang, attempted to apply the comparative method to a computerized form of this data.

 However, the Chinese data revealed pervasive irregularities.

-For example, Middle Chinese words in the third tone class (the "departing" tone) with voiced initials have two reflexes in the modern Teochew dialect, but no phonetic factor has been found to condition the split.
+For example, Middle Chinese words in the third tone class (the "departing" tone) with voiced initials have two forms in the modern Teochew dialect, but no phonetic factor has been found to condition the split.

 Cheng and Wang list 12 pairs of words that were homophonous in Middle Chinese but have different modern pronunciations.

 Similar examples were found on other Chinese varieties and other language families.

 Wang accounted for such irregularities by positing a form of lexical diffusion:

-we hold that words change their pronunciations by discrete, perceptible increments (i.e. phonetically abrupt), but severally at a time (i.e. lexically gradual) rather than always in a homogeneous block.
+We hold that words change their pronunciations by discrete, perceptible increments (i.e. phonetically abrupt), but severally at a time (i.e. lexically gradual) rather than always in a homogeneous block.

 In his view, a sound change would be regular if the change had completed its progress through the lexicon, but irregularity would be seen if the change were still incomplete or if it were interrupted by another change.

-Other linguists responded that the explanation of the irregularities should be sought in dialect mixture.
+Other linguists responded that the explanation of the irregularities should be found in dialect mixture.

 Indeed, Wang and Lien discovered that the Teochew phenomenon was the result of borrowing from the local literary reading tradition.

 They present a revised model that distinguishes between the initial "actuation" of a sound change by language contact or internal factors, and its "implementation" by lexical diffusion.